- This event has passed.

 The Virginia Opry will celebrate its 29th performance season by presenting “Music Is Love at The Virginia Opry,” in The Historic Masonic Theatre on Saturday, February 15, at 7:00 p.m.

-Pico Road Band, a string-instrument youth band, features three musicians who are vocalists: Kaeli Berry, fiddle and ukulele; Justin Broughman, mandolin; and Nathan Fender, guitar.
+Pico Road Band features three musicians under the age of 15 who are vocalists: Kaeli Berry, fiddle and ukulele; Justin Broughman, mandolin; and Nathan Fender, guitar.
 Mica, Nathan’s younger brother, plays the banjo.
+The group performed at Appalfolks of America and Love’s Travel Center’s benefit for the Children’s Miracle Network at The Historic Masonic Theatre in 2019 that featured Ray Tucker and Friends as the headliner band.

-The Freight Hoppers, frequent guests on Garrison Keillor’s “Prairie Home Companion,” performed on The Virginia Opry along with other famous groups such as The Lonesome River Band, The Farm Hands and The Darrell Webb Band.
+The Freight Hoppers, frequent guests on Garrison Keillor’s “Prairie Home Companion,” performed on The Virginia Opry in addition to other famous groups such as The Lonesome River Band, The Farm Hands and The Darrell Webb Band.

 He continued, “Music Is Love” is our theme for The Virginia Opry’s 29th performance season, and that is a tribute to the late Bob Campbell who performed as the lead vocalist at the Bob Campbell and the Coachmen’s concert in 1994, a concert that set the attendance record at the Historic Stonewall Theatre when 510 patrons purchased tickets.”